cockroachdb/docs/src/current/cockroachcloud/configure-cloud-org-sso.md

 Autoprovisioned accounts are initially assigned the [**Organization Member** role]({% link cockroachcloud/authorization.md %}#organization-member), which grants no permissions to perform cluster or org actions.
 Additional roles can be granted by a user with the [**Org Administrator** role]({% link cockroachcloud/authorization.md %}#org-administrator).

 If a member's identity is removed from the SSO provider, they can no longer log in to CockroachDB {{ site.data.products.cloud }}, but their account is not automatically deprovisioned.
-If you require automatic deprovisioning or other centralized account automation features, refer to [SCIM Pprovisioning]({% link cockroachcloud/configure-scim-provisioning.md %}).
+If you require automatic deprovisioning or other centralized account automation features, refer to [SCIM Provisioning]({% link cockroachcloud/configure-scim-provisioning.md %}).

 Cockroach Labs does not recommend enabling both autoprovisioning and SCIM provisioning for the same authentication method.